This is a step-by-step guide that covers everything you need to know about mooching for salmon, with all the information coming from experts.

-Guide Tip: before you drop a new cut plug herring down, test it in the water by pulling it sideways beside the boat with the rod to ensure it has a nice spin.
+Guide Tip: before I drop a new cut plug herring down, I test it in the water by pulling it sideways beside the boat with the rod to ensure it has a nice spin.

 Pre-packaged frozen herring is usually sold in trays and comes in various sizes.
 The size classifications are often indicated by the color of the label.
 The goal is to use bait that mimics the natural food the salmon in the area are feeding on.